-- The Cycle to Work Scheme has been extended to include cargo and e-cargo bicycles. - Amendments have been proposed to legislate for an income tax exemption for the Covid-19 Related Lay-off Payment. - A further measure was added at Report Stage to provide an exemption for payments under Covid-19 death in Service Ex-Gratia Scheme for Health Care Workers. - Additional monthly employer reporting obligations on nontaxable remunerations items have been included but thankfully, this section is subject to a Ministerial commencement order to allow for stakeholder engagement. - As announced on Budget Day, SARP has been extended to the end of 2025 which should help businesses in attracting staff from overseas.

-- The FED relief has also been extended to the end of 2025.

-- In reference to personal taxes, the Standard Rate Cut-Off Point has been increased by €3,200.
-The personal tax credit, employee PAYE and earned income tax credit have been increased by €75 each.
+- The Cycle to Work Scheme has been extended to include cargo and e-cargo bicycles - Amendments have been proposed to legislate for an income tax exemption for the Covid-19 Related Lay-off Payment - Additional monthly employer reporting obligations on nontaxable remunerations items have been included but thankfully, this section is subject to a commencement order to allow for stakeholder engagement. - As announced on Budget Day, SARP has been extended to the end of 2025 which should help businesses in attracting staff from overseas. - The FED relief has also been extended to the end of 2025. - In reference to personal taxes, the Standard Rate Cut-Off Point has been increased by €3,200.
+The personal tax

-- There has been an increase in the 2% threshold for USC.

-- The Help to Buy Scheme has been extended to the end of 2024.
-This will be a significant help to people struggling with high property prices and increasing mortgage interest rates.

-- Renters will get a welcome

-€500 tax credit starting in 2022

-which will hopefully ease the

-strain of increasing rental
+- credit, employee PAYE and earned income tax credit have been increased by €75 each. - There has been an increase in the 2% threshold for USC. - The Help to Buy Scheme has been extended to the end of 2024.
+This will be a significant help to people struggling with high property prices and increasing mortgage interest rates. - Renters will get a welcome €500 tax credit starting in 2022 which will hopefully ease the strain of increasing rental costs.

-costs.